LangArthur/MachineLearning-tools/README.md

 Note that this algorithm handle multi-class problem.

+### Decision Tree Classifier

+Implementation of a tree classifier.
+It evaluate the impurity by using the Gini ratio.
+For the moment, the algorithm only handle numerical data.
+The decision tree classifier implement the methods from AAlgorithm.
+Note that it has another function to display the tree.

 ### Evaluation

 First, here is a structure containing the result of an evaluation